chef-boneyard/chef-sugar/README.md

 Alternatively you can put it in a base role or recipe and it will be included subsequently.

-Requiring the Chef Sugar Gem will automatically extend the Recipe DSL, `Chef::Resource`, and `Chef::Provider` with helpful convienence methods.
+Requiring the Chef Sugar Gem will automatically extend the Recipe DSL, `Chef::Resource`, and `Chef::Provider` with helpful convenience methods.

 ### Module Method
 If you are working outside of the Recipe DSL, you can use the module methods instead of the Recipe DSL.
 In general, the module methods have the same name as their Recipe-DSL counterparts, but require the node object as a parameter.
 For example: